yannvanhalewyn/nashville-numbers/notes/questions.md

 - Where to redirect to when.
 Ex: When sheetID is not found, redirect to /sheets, when sheetID is private and your not the owner, redirect to explore? when do I return a 403?
 I don't want the user to see that stuff.
+- Should my controller validate creating data, or my model? or both?

 TESTING
 -------